OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

     - `vertical_datum`: table with VerticalReferenceFrame definitions.

 - CRS:
-    - `crs`: synthetic table listing codes for CRS (which are refined in geodetic_crs, projected_crs, vertical_crs and compound_crs).
     - `geodetic_crs`: table with GeodeticCRS and GeographicCRS definitions.
     - `projected_crs`: table with ProjectedCRS definitions.
     - `vertical_crs`: table with VerticalCRS definitions.
     - `compound_crs`: table with CompoundCRS definitions.

 - Coordinate operations:
-    - `coordinate_operation`: synthetic table listing codes for CoordinateOperation (which are refined in conversion, grid_transformation, helmert_transformation, - other_transformation or concatenated_operation tables)
     - `coordinate_operation_view`: view giving a number of common attributes shared by the concrete tables implementing CoordinateOperation
     - `conversion`: table with definitions of Conversion (mostly parameter and values of Projection)
     - `concatenated_operation`: table with definitions of ConcatenatedOperation.